-Finally, if (1) you can send email from the host (2) you can send email from WP and (3) you have checked your spam folder and STILL aren’t getting PMPro emails, this may be an issue with PMPro and we can try to help in the members-only forum.
+If (1) you can send email from the host (2) you can send email from WP and (3) you have checked your spam folder and STILL aren’t getting PMPro emails, reach out to our support team and we’ll be happy to help.

 How to Resolve Email Delivery Issues

 Many hosting systems have unique SMTP requirements, so in this case you can try a plugin that allows you to more discretely set the outgoing server details for your hosting package.
 Each host has its own configuration / knowledge base for outgoing mail servers, so search your provider’s website for specific details.
 Some plugins we’ve tested include:

 If your main issue is that email is delayed, consider upgrading your hosting.
 See this post on recommended hosting for sites running PMPro.